 If you intend to use global roaming check with your provider to be sure you are aware of all the associated costs and find out whether you’re on the plan that’s best suited to travellers.
 With Vodafone in Australia we can pay $5 a day to access our existing plan while travelling.
 The downside for us is that we travel as a couple so we pay for both phones and although you can use tethering to serve the data to another device it really is most useful if you plan to do almost everything from your phone rather than connecting laptops and tablets.
 If you go over you’re data plan limits there are also additional charges.

-Pocket WIFI is an option that I’ve used a couple of times this year.
+Pocket WIFI is an option that I’ve used a few times in the past year.
 The newer devices are about the size of a standard mobile phone.
 They are wireless so you carry them with you in a pocket or bag and charge them up overnight.
-The number of connections vary but the one we had could serve WIFI for up to 10 different devices at a time so the whole family or group can travel on one device and the speed was excellent, we had 4G the whole time on a recent trip.
+The number of connections vary but the one we had could serve WIFI for up to 5 different devices at a time so the whole family or group can travel on one device and the speed is excellent, we had 4G the whole time on our recent trips.

-Pocket WIFI doesn’t give you the ability to use your standard phone number but we use WhatsApp for making voice calls over WIFI to stay in touch with family and friends if required.
+Pocket WIFI doesn’t give you the ability to use your standard phone number so if that’s a deal breaker for you this isn’t the right solution.
+We use WhatsApp for making voice calls over WIFI to stay in touch with family and friends if required.

 With the Pocket WIFI you will pay for the duration of the trip when you book and receive it in your home country or the number of days you are in possession of the device if you collect it at the destination.

-After doing some research before we went we decided that for this trip we were going to need a personal pocket WIFI solution to enable us to both remain connected most of the time and have data connection available across multiple devices.
+After doing some trip planning and research before our autumn leaves trip to Japan we decided we were going to need a personal pocket WIFI solution to enable both of us to remain connected across multiple devices including phones, tablets and the laptop.
 Our reasons were threefold:

 - partly personal, wanting family to be able to contact us quickly if needed during our travels